 What causes a plumbing problem?

 The answer could vary from age, use and location.
-From experience, plumbing issues could easily be fixed or maintained by doing a regular plumbing inspection.
+From experience, regular plumbing inspection could quickly fix or maintain plumbing issues.

 Most homeowners overlook this as they seem to think plumbing should last forever.

-It doesn't and this is why it is essential that plumbing should not be overlooked.
-By following some of the guidelines below, you will begin to understand what a plumber can do and it's always best to have a local plumbers phone number handy.
+It doesn’t, and this is why it is essential that plumbing should not be overlooked from your clogged toilet, clogged drain, faulty water heaters and water tank, damaged water lines, and leaky faucets to your sewer lines.
+By following some of the guidelines below, you will understand what a plumber can do, and it’s always best to have a local plumber’s phone number handy.

 9 Main Areas of Plumbing Problems